elec327/elec327.github.io/bonus.md

 ## ELEC 327: Digital Systems Laboratory (Spring 2018) Bonus Projects

-Bonus projects should be submitted via email, and critically, with a Canvas post containing a YouTube video demostrating the projet.
+Bonus projects should be submitted via email, and critically, with a Piazza post containing a YouTube video demostrating the projet.
 This way your fellow classmates will see what bonus projects are being done.